arineng/nicinfo/README.md

 an open source, ISC derivative BSD style license.
 RDAP is an HTTP-based RESTful protocol defined by the IETF as a replacement for Whois.

-The general usage of this software from the command line is "nicinfo QUERY_VALE" where the QUERY_VALUE is an IP address, domain name, autonomous system number, name server host name, or entity identifier.
+The general usage of this software from the command line is "nicinfo QUERY_VALUE" where the QUERY_VALUE is an IP address, domain name, autonomous system number, name server host name, or entity identifier.
 NicInfo will attempt to determine the most appropriate RDAP server to query and follow redirects to other RDAP servers as needed.